Substitutions on compact alphabets: Topology and dynamics

 The above definition may be interpreted as saying that any given finite word appears, up to some specified tolerance (determined by the open set $U$), with uniformly bounded gaps (within any word of size $N$).
 The lemma below (properties 2 and 3) says that this is equivalent, for any given tolerance, to \emph{all} $n$-letter words being found in all $N$-letter words, for some $N$ depending on the tolerance.
-Note that here, and elsewhere, we shall always assume that all elements of open covers are non-empty.